 Slay: Used to praise someone's actions; to say that they are doing a great job.

 WCW: Woman Crush Wednesday, posting a picture of the woman you admire or you have a crush.

 WTH: What the hell/heck?
 WTH is used as a rhetorical question to express anger, shock, or surprise.

 Social Media Acronyms Best Practices

-As you have come across a few acronyms, abbreviations, and slang used extensively on social media platforms, and in general, you must know that there are many more such acronyms out there and that new ones are forming now and then.
+As you have come across a few acronyms, abbreviations, and slang used extensively on social media platforms, and in general, you must know that there are many more such social media acronyms out there and that new ones are forming now and then.

 Hence you need to keep updated.
 You can do that by making it a practice to update your stock of social media acronyms, abbreviations, and slang.
 Following are a few best practices of using social media acronyms:

 You can make a database of acronyms, abbreviations, and slang you encounter along the way.
-To go a step further, try to categorize them according to their usage.
+To go a step further, try to categorize these social media acronyms according to their usage.

-You should make it a habit to note the usage of acronyms that you come by each day.
+You should make it a habit to note the usage of social media acronyms that you come by each day.
 This will help you to figure out where and what acronym you should be using.

 Try using appropriate acronyms in your posts so that they are relevant to all kinds of audience.
 Proper acronyms will attract the maximum audience.
 Also check out you tone while using the social media acronyms.

 In the present times, you must be well versed in the commonly used acronyms and slang to stay relevant, be it your business or be it in your workplace.
-Weak knowledge of these may lead to you understanding nothing or understanding something opposite.
+Weak knowledge of these social media acronyms may lead to you understanding nothing or understanding something opposite.

 Thus, try to keep up with the trend and strengthen your grasp over social media acronyms, abbreviations, and slang.
 That's the only way to keep making relevance.